HenrikSchumacher/CoBarS/README.md

     );

-See also the examples programs in the directories Example_RandomClosedPolygon and Example_Sample_Binned for usage examples and compilation instructions.
+See also the example programs in the directories Example_RandomClosedPolygon and Example_Sample_Binned for usage examples and compilation instructions.

 See also [CoBarSLink](https://github.com/HenrikSchumacher/CoBarSLink) for a more user-friendly _Mathematica_ package.